AmirStudy/Rasa_Deployment/README.md

 #### Build the Docker app and run the services:

-- > docker-compose up -d
+- > docker-compose up --build

+- Check whether the services are up and running using below command:
+- > docker ps -a

+- Once you see all the services up and running, open the ip address of the machine in the browser and test the bot